Skip to content

 I personally, like customizing a default set of sane firewall rules for my VMs.
 However- this is completely optional, and up to you.

-As a good example, I have a firewall rule defined at the datacenter level, for only allowing ssh access, for known, good hosts.
+As a good example, I have a firewall rule defined at the data center level, for only allowing ssh access, for known, good hosts.

 Here- is my personal starting point for firewall rules.